Israel-Adeniba/Phishing-Analysis/README.md

 - Smishing: A phishing attack that targets individuals through SMS (Short Message Service) or text messages.
 The term is a combination of “SMS” and “phishing.”
 The attacker sends deceptive text messages to lure victims into sharing sensitive personal or financial information, clicking on malicious links, or downloading malwareware. <br />
 < br />

 - Quishing: A cyberattack known as "QR code phishing" where a cybercriminal uses QR codes to trick individuals into visiting malicious websites or downloading malware onto their devices.
-These malicious QR codes can be embedded in various forms, such as posters, emails, or even placed over legitimate QR codes, aiming to steal sensitive information like passwords, financial data, or personal details. < br />
+Victim are deceived into scanning a malicious QR code which can be embedded in various forms, such as posters, emails, or even placed over legitimate QR codes, aiming to steal sensitive information like passwords, financial data, or personal details. < br />
 < br />
 < br />